What personal information do we hold?

-We collect demographic information to understand how effective our consultations are at reaching the widest group of people.
-This includes information such as geographic location, ethnic grouping, age range and gender.
+We collect demographic information.
+This lets us understand how effective our consultations are at reaching the widest group of people.
+Information includes geographic location, ethnic grouping, age range and gender.

-Providing this information is always optional and is not required in order to complete consultations.
+Providing this information is always optional.
+It is not required in order to complete consultations.